datocms/astro-datocms/src/StructuredText/README.md

 ### Custom components for blocks, inline records or links to records

 - Astro components passed in `blockComponents` will be used to render blocks and will receive a `block` prop containing the actual block data.
-- Astro components passed in `inlineItemComponents` will be used to render inline records and will receive a `record` prop containing the actual record.
+- Astro components passed in `inlineRecordComponents` will be used to render inline records and will receive a `record` prop containing the actual record.
-- Astro components passed in `itemLinkComponents` will be used to render links to records and will receive the following props: `node` (the actual `'inlineItem'` node), `record` (the record linked to the node), and `attrs` (the custom attributes for the link specified by the node).
+- Astro components passed in `linkToRecordComponents` will be used to render links to records and will receive the following props: `node` (the actual `'inlineItem'` node), `record` (the record linked to the node), and `attrs` (the custom attributes for the link specified by the node).

 ```astro
 ---